 - One week after team OKRs are communicated, contributors share their own OKRs.

-- This may requre negotiation between contributors and their managers, typically in one-on-one settings.
+- This may require negotiation between contributors and their managers, typically in 1:1 settings.

 - Throughout the quarter, employees measure and share their progress, checking in regularly with their managers.